HL7/fhir-patient-correction/input/pagecontent/examples.md

 #### EVENT 1:

 A patient makes a request to fix his record – the record says he smokes but he does not smoke.
 He uses his patient-facing app to import his medical records from Southside Clinic.
-Requester posts a [Communication resource](Communication-initialrequestforcorrection.html) to Fulfiller, which then spawns a [Task resource](Task-correctionrequestprocess.html) to represent the correction process and returns to Task id in Communication.about.
+Requester posts a [Communication resource](Communication-initialrequestforcorrection.html) to Fulfiller, which then spawns a [Task resource](Task-correctionrequestprocess.html) to represent the correction process and returns the Task id in Communication.about.

 #### EVENT 2: